12 White Sand Beaches on the Greek Islands

 The first beach on our list is Elafonisi Beach, a beautiful stretch of sand best known for its varying sand colors.
 While Elafonisi Beach mainly consists of white sand, it also features bright pink sand.
 These two colors and transparent turquoise waters create a stunning scene you don’t want to miss.

-Read also: Must-Visit Greek Islands
+Read also: Seaside Greek Towns That Are Not on Islands

 Balos Beach, Crete